 British tap water is mostly safe but some contaminants in your tap water are not visible.
 Millions of water-quality tests are carried out each year.
 These ensure that UK mains water is up to standards from the World Health Organisation.
 Sometimes disinfectant from water companies can create a different taste to your drinking water.
 However, other tastes or smells of chlorine or bad strong smells can make water unpalatable and dangerous.
 Use our details below or contact your water company immediately if you experience any of these.

-Tap Water in the UK
+Is Tap Water Safe to Drink in the UK?

 UK tap water varies in taste, because most areas are very hard and high in minerals.
 This occurs in southern areas such as London, Oxford or Bath.
 London’s tap water is very good quality but doesn’t always taste great.
 Chilling tap water can improve its taste.
 However, hard tap water is irritant to our skin and hair and causes kitchen limescale.
 However, investing in a water filter tap or an under-sink water filter greatly improves taste and quality.